Find Affordable College Courses

 96% Women

 Millersville University of Pennsylvania comes in at #14 on our list of the most popular colleges offering bachelor's degrees in teaching students with disabilities.
 Roughly 7,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,570 per year, while in-state graduate students, on average, pay $9,288 per year.
-During the 2020-2021 academic year, 73 people received their bachelor's degree in teaching students with disabilities from Millersville.
-Of these students, 96% were women and 11% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 73 people received their bachelor's degree in teaching students with disabilities from Millersville.
+Of these students, 96% were women and 8% were members of underrepresented racial-ethnic groups.

 #15